Units of twisted group rings and their correlations to classical group rings: Introduction

 for some concrete idempotents $E_{\chi}$ and explicit skewing and twisting of the crossed product $(F(\chi) E_{\chi}) * G$.
 In particular, if $\chi \in \Lin (N, F)^{G}$ is a $G$-invariant character, then\footnote{With $\beta .
 T_{\alpha}(\chi)$ is meant the $2$-cocycle of $G$ with values in $F(\chi)^*$ defined pointwise, i.e. $(\beta .
-T_{\alpha}(\chi))(g,h) = \beta(g,h) .
+T_{\alpha}(\chi))(g,h) = \beta(g,h).
 T_{\alpha}(\chi)(g,h) = \beta(g,h) . \chi(\alpha(g,h))$.}

-\end{maintheorem} It is interesting to pause a second on the classical case when $\beta$ is trivial, i.e. $F^{\beta}[\G] = F\G$ is a group ring.
+\end{maintheorem} In particular we recover the case where $N$ is central, obtained in \cite[Theorem 5.3]{MaScLast} by Margolis and Schnabel.
+However even in that case our methods give a new, more explicit, proof.
+It is interesting to pause a second on the classical case when $\beta$ is trivial, i.e. $F^{\beta}[\G] = F\G$ is a group ring.
 The above theorem then tells that even if one is solely interested in non-twisted group rings, one should still study twisted group rings over finite extensions of the chosen number field $F$.
+In particular, at this point one has another point of view on the first step alluded to at the start of the introduction.

-Important for the application later on is that the decomposition (\ref{decomp twisted grp ring intro}) is not simply an abstract one.
-Among others, the projections $p_{\chi}$ onto the direct summands have a down-to-earth description as seen below.
-For this we need to fix a section $\mu: G \rightarrow \G$ of $\lambda$ in (\ref{extension intro}). \begin{mainproposition}[\Cref {ring homom from Tra}] Let $R$ be any subring of $F$ and let $\chi \in \Lin(N,F^*)^{\G/N}$, using the notations as above.
-Then, the projection $p_{\chi}$ viewed over $R$ agrees with the ring epimorphism
+Important for the applications later on is that the decomposition (\ref{decomp twisted grp ring intro}) is not simply an abstract one.
+Among others, the projections $p_{\chi}$ onto the direct summands have a down-to-earth description.
+For this we need to fix a section $\mu: G \rightarrow \G$ of $\lambda$ in (\ref{extension intro}).
+For example, for $\chi \in \Lin(N,F)^{\G/N}$, \Cref {ring homom from Tra} says that the projection $p_{\chi}$ viewed over $R$ agrees with the ring epimorphism